ViewSonic Library > Education > Teaching with Technology > Video-Assisted Learning: Using Educational Videos to Teach

 Classroom Design

 Classroom design is important for how videos function in your classroom.
 For example, if you are implementing a flipped classroom, then videos may not actually ever be played in class but rather at home.
-On the opposite side, if your classroom does not have any type of display, class-wide videos may not be an option.
+On the other hand, if your classroom does not have any type of display, class-wide videos may not be an option.

 Also, if you are looking for a great projector that is ideal for education and accessibility, we recommended checking out our article on what to look for when purchasing an education projector and check out our ViewBoards for education that come pre-installed with the myViewBoard software to learn how you can completely change the dynamics of your classroom.